Skip to main content

 Sale within days

 A foreclosure auction is scheduled within the next week or two.
 This is the most urgent situation.
-Call immediately — preparing an emergency order to show cause takes time.
+An emergency order to show cause has to be prepared and brought before a judge before the auction, so every day counts.
+Call immediately.

 Judgment entered, no sale date yet

 A judgment of foreclosure and sale has been entered but no auction is scheduled.
-There may be more room to act — but do not wait for the notice of sale to arrive.
+There may be more room to act — to review the judgment, the referee’s computation, and the underlying proof — but do not wait for the notice of sale to arrive.

 Eviction / warrant after sale

-The home was sold and you have received an eviction notice, notice to quit, or warrant.
-Post-sale possession has its own procedure that may be challenged.
+The home was sold and you have received a notice to quit, a petition, or a warrant of eviction.
+The purchaser must follow a separate possession procedure that has its own requirements, which may be challenged depending on the facts.

 What an Emergency OSC Can — and Cannot — Do